azurecitadel/azurecitadel.github.io/automation/policy/lab1.md

 Most organizations don't want users creating Azure resources in any region, in this lab we'll specify that resources can only be created in the UK.

-## Using Policy definitions
+## Using Policy from the portal

 1. Launch the Azure Policy service in the Azure portal by clicking All services, then searching for and selecting Policy.

-2. Select Definitions on the left site of the Azure Policy page.
+2. Select Definitions on the left site of the Azure Policy page, definitions are effectively the restriction you want to impose.
+You can use the built in policies, edit them or create your own from various templates like those on [github](https://github.com/Azure/azure-policy).
 In the search text box, type "location" and open up the "Allowed Locations" definition.

 ![Policy Definition](/automation/policy/images/lab1-policydefinition.png)
 **Figure 1:** Policy Definition